cs-util-com/cscore/README.md

 - A simple inversion of control pattern with the main call being `MyClass1 x = IoC.inject.Get<MyClass1>(this);` where `this` is the requesting entity
 - Relies on the EventBus system, so its **super fast** with **minimal memory footprint** as well!
-- Free of any magic via anotations (at least for now;)
+- Free of any magic via anotations (at least for now;) - I tried to keep the injection API as simple as possible, existing libraries often tend to overcomplicate things in my opinion

 ```cs
 // The default injector can be accessed via IoC.inject